New England. Braddock Mead (c. 1688-1757) A Map of the Most Inhabited Part of New England Containing the Provinces of Massachusetts Bay

 - Sold for:

 New England.
 Braddock Mead (c.
 1688-1757) A Map of the Most Inhabited Part of New England Containing the Provinces of Massachusetts Bay and New Hampshire, with the Colonies of Connecticut and Rhode Island, Divided into Counties and Townships: The whole composed from Actual Surveys and its Situation adjusted by Astronomical Observations.
 London: Thomas Jefferys, 29 November 1774.
-Four large joined panels printed by copper-plate engraving on laid paper, hand-outlined, cartouche and inset of Boston uncolored, laid down, toned, framed, 39 1/2 x 42 1/4 in.
+Four large joined panels printed by copper-plate engraving on laid paper, hand-outlined, cartouche and inset of Boston uncolored, laid down on linen, some toning and chipping, breaks where folds converge, 40 x 41 1/4 in.

 The absence of a condition statement does not imply that the lot is in perfect condition or completely free from wear and tear, imperfections or the effects of aging.
 Condition requests can be obtained via email (lot inquiry button) or by telephone to the appropriate gallery location (Boston/617.350.5400 or Marlborough/508.970.3000).
 Any condition statement given, as a courtesy to a client, is only an opinion and should not be treated as a statement of fact.
 Skinner Inc. shall have no responsibility for any error or omission.